Kyusetzu/Animal-Crossing-Welcome-Luxury/README.md

-## Animal Crossing: New Leaf - Welcome Luxury
+## Animal Crossing: Welcome Luxury
- Animal Crossing: New Leaf - Welcome Luxury is a ROM-Hack based on ACNLWA.
+ Animal Crossing: Welcome Luxury is a ROM-Hack based on ACNLWA.

 ## Changes
 - Cyrus' costumisations are instantly done